lemaniak/ary/README.md

 inside our grunt config method we are defining a local object called yeoman with the contents of our previous defined constants for easier access of our grunt constants if you want you can use the appConfig object instead

-*Clean* (https://github.com/gruntjs/grunt-contrib-clean ) next we configure our clean plugin to clear specific folders like the dist and build folders that will be cleaned each time we want to repackage our project for distribution
+**Clean** (https://github.com/gruntjs/grunt-contrib-clean ) next we configure our clean plugin to clear specific folders like the dist and build folders that will be cleaned each time we want to repackage our project for distribution
-*jshint* : here we configure jshint to tell the location of the javascript files to compile in search of errors *shell*: here make use of the shell task to execute requirejs optimizer tool in order to generate a single concatenated minified javascript file containing all the javascript files of our application and also to create a minified concatenated stylesheet css by executing the following OS command:
+**jshint** : here we configure jshint to tell the location of the javascript files to compile in search of errors **shell**: here make use of the shell task to execute requirejs optimizer tool in order to generate a single concatenated minified javascript file containing all the javascript files of our application and also to create a minified concatenated stylesheet css by executing the following OS command:

 ```sh
 $  node_modules/requirejs/bin/r.js -o ./app/build.js
 ```

-*Connect* (https://github.com/gruntjs/grunt-contrib-connect ): here we configure the connect grunt task to start a server at a specified port in order to see our angular application
+**Connect** (https://github.com/gruntjs/grunt-contrib-connect ): here we configure the connect grunt task to start a server at a specified port in order to see our angular application
-*Open*: here we configure the open plugin to open up a browser for us pointing to our connect server *Regarde*: here we configure the regarde plugin to watch for changes in our project files and live reload those changes to our browser without the need to refresh the  page
+**Open**: here we configure the open plugin to open up a browser for us pointing to our connect server **Regarde**: here we configure the regarde plugin to watch for changes in our project files and live reload those changes to our browser without the need to refresh the  page

-3) custom task to run tasks in a specified sequence the generator provide 2 main custom tasks called *Serve task:
+3) custom task to run tasks in a specified sequence the generator provide 2 main custom tasks called **Serve task**:
 -clears our distribution and build folders
 -starts live reload feature
 -starts the connect server